OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 1. *onEnter* — The action run when the environment is being entered on a host.
 2. *onExit* — The action run when the environment is being exited on a host.

+   >   **NOTE:** When *onExit* action does not define a *timeout* the action will default to 300 seconds, or five minutes.
+Job schedulers may provide the ability to cancel jobs/steps/tasks.
+A reasonable default expectation should be that OpenJobDescription sessions are able to end and cleanup within a bound amount of time.

 ### 4.4. `<EnvironmentVariables>`

 An `<EnvironmentVariables>` is a map from `<EnvironmentVariableNameString>`s to `<EnvironmentVariableValueString>`s: